grijjy/JustAddCode/README.md

 * [Face Detection on Android and iOS](FaceDetection), as discussed in this [blog post](https://blog.grijjy.com/2017/09/11/face-detection-on-android-and-ios/).
 * [Allocation-Free Collections](AllocationFreeCollections), as discussed in this [blog post](https://blog.grijjy.com/2019/01/25/allocation-free-collections/).

-# in this fork, by oMAR - mar20
+# changed/expanded in this fork by oMAR - mar20
-  Added code to JustAddCode/TextToSpeech
+  Added features to *TextToSpeech* -  JustAddCode/TextToSpeech
   - selection of native language ( use phone OS settings )
   - show list of available voices
   - 2 person dialog talker ( male and female - TV journal style )
   - set male and female voice languages ( see Example proj )

+tested w/ D10.3.3